 Let us specify that if procreation is impossible, because of involuntary sterility, the two other ends of marriage suffice to justify physical relations in marriage.
-Finally, let us not forget that the matrimonial consent exchanged on the wedding day which gives to each partner a right "conjugal debt" often used is exact.
+Finally, let us not forget that the matrimonial consent exchanged on the wedding day which gives to each partner a right to the body of the other, is a real right.
+The expression "conjugal debt" often used is exact.
 Love is not the only consideration here; there is also the question of justice.
 However, we must recall that if the right exists, its usage is not indispensable to the essence of marriage.
 If, through mutual agreement, a husband and wife decide to practice perpetual continence, their union is perfectly valid.
 Therefore we cannot pretend that conjugal relations are absolutely necessary.
 Here again it is the spirit that dominates the flesh and determines the part to be played by sex.